 Start by Charging.
 Follow this priority tree for ability use:

-- Second Priority: Use Execute if it’s available.
+- Second Priority: Use Colossus Smash if it’s available and the Colossus Smash debuff has less than 2 sec to run.
 If it’s not, use Overpower if that’s available.

-- Third Priority: If you have too much Rage, use Slam and / or Heroic Strike.
+- Third Priority: If you have too much Rage, use Slam.

 Keep Battle Shout up through all this – you’ll only need to use it once per minute.
 If you’re low on rage, use Battle Shout and Charge wherever possible.

 There’s no radically different AOE rotation for Arms – as you face more enemies, you’ll make subtle changes to your existing rotation.

 If you’re facing more than one enemy, keep Sweeping Strikes active and use Cleave instead of Heroic Strike.